A Beginner's Guide to Data Analytics

 Someone who starts pursuing a data career today could be in a very lucrative position in very little time.

-Still, if you wonder if Data Analytics would be right for you, do not shy away to test drive a data analyst career and see if it suits you well.
+Still, if you wonder if Data Analytics would be right for you, do not shy away to explore a data analyst career and see if it suits you well.